portsentry/portsentry/docs/Manual.md

 ### \-l, \-\-logoutput=stdout|syslog

-Set Log output **(default: stdout)**
+Portsentry can log to either `stdout` or `syslog`.
+The log output can be set using the `--logoutput` (or `-l`) command line option.
+The default log output is `stdout`.

 ### \-c, \-\-configfile=path

-Set config file path.
+Portsentry can be configured using an alternative path for the configuration file.
+The configuration file can be set using the `--configfile` (or `-c`) command line option.
+The default configuration file is `/etc/portsentry/portsentry.conf`.
 See portsentry.conf(8) for more information.

 ### \-D, \-\-daemon

-Run as a daemon
+Portsentry can be run as a daemon using the `--daemon` (or `-D`) command line option.
+This will cause Portsentry to fork into the background and run as a daemon.
+By default portsentry runs in the foreground.

 ### \-d, \-\-debug

-Enable debugging output
+Enable debug output using the `--debug` (or `-d`) command line option.
+This will cause Portsentry to become very noisy.

 ### \-v, \-\-verbose

-Enable verbose output
+Enable verbose output using the `--verbose` (or `-v`) command line option.
+This will cause Portsentry to log additional information to the log output.

 ### \-h, \-\-help

-Display this help message
+Display command line help message

 ### \-V, \-\-version